ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 ### Wayland

 Native Wayland graphics are not currently supported in `scout` due to the age of the libraries included in `scout`.
-They can work in `soldier`.
+They can work in `soldier` or in the `scout_layered_slim` branch.

-Recent versions will automatically fall back to X11 if the `DISPLAY` environment variable points to Xwayland, ignoring `SDL_VIDEODRIVER=wayland` if set.
+Recent versions of the scout runtime will automatically fall back to X11 if the `DISPLAY` environment variable points to Xwayland, ignoring `SDL_VIDEODRIVER=wayland` if set.

 ([#232](https://github.com/ValveSoftware/steam-runtime/issues/232),
 [#396](https://github.com/ValveSoftware/steam-runtime/issues/396))